ciprian1234/team/Members.md

 ### Daniel Constantin — Dev Lead

 A decentralization maximalist that escaped the corporate world to support a sustainable open-source ecosystem.
-Will help with aragonAPI repo
+Will help with aragonAPI repo.

 **Commitment**: Full time